 Studies are showing that just by slowing down when you eat you’ll consume fewer calories.
 Enough to lose 20 pounds a year without making any other changes.

-In a University of Rhode Island study researchers took a group of people and served them a giant plate of Pasta with red sauce and cheese.
+In the University of Rhode Island, study researchers took a group of people and served them a giant plate of pasta with red sauce and cheese.
 All of the participants were told to eat until they felt comfortably full.
 However, half of the group was told to eat as quickly as possible while the other half was told to eat slowly and to put utensils down between bites.

 What they found was this: